-AEIS has developed a reasonably designed State general supervision system as required by OSEP that includes eight integrated components.
+AEIS has developed a reasonably designed State general supervision system as required by the Office of Special Education Programs (OSEP) that includes eight integrated components.
 These components include the following:

-- 1) Integrated monitoring activities; - 2) Data on processes and results; - 3) The SPP/APR; - 4) Fiscal management; - 5) Effective dispute resolution, including credible allegations; - 6) Targeted TA and professional development; - 7) Policies, procedures, and practices resulting in effective implementation; and - 8) Improvement, correction, incentives, and sanctions.
+- 1) Integrated monitoring activities; - 2) Data on processes and results; - 3) The State Performance Plan/Annual Performance Report (SPP/APR); - 4) Fiscal management; - 5) Effective dispute resolution, including credible allegations; - 6) Targeted technical assistance (TA) and professional development; - 7) Policies, procedures, and practices resulting in effective implementation; and - 8) Improvement, correction, incentives, and sanctions.

-Information gathered through data reviews and onsite record reviews is used as follows: a) in making findings; b) for EIS provider improvement and correction of noncompliance; c) for SPP/APR reporting; d) for provision of TA; and e) for development of program profiles and making program determinations, including use of sanctions where needed.
+Information gathered through data reviews and onsite record reviews is used as follows: a) in making findings; b) for Early Intervention System (EIS) provider improvement and correction of noncompliance; c) for SPP/APR reporting; d) for provision of TA; and e) for development of program profiles and making program determinations, including use of sanctions where needed.
 Currently, findings related to compliance indicators are issued based on onsite record reviews.
-Information from fiscal audits is used in program contract reviews and program determinations.
+Information from fiscal audits is used in program contract reviews and program determinations, determinations.
 Information from credible allegations, dispute resolutions, and identified concerns is used to inform targeted TA/professional development, issuing of findings, and correcting noncompliance, including root causes and program-wide issues.
 Information and data from all sources listed above are utilized in systemwide improvements, including infrastructure, leadership, family support, professional development, and fiscal management.